 Web Surveys: Definition

 Web surveys or internet surveys are defined as a data collection method where surveys or questionnaires are sent over the internet to a sample of respondents and they can respond to this survey over the world wide web.
-Respondents can be sent web surveys via various mediums such as email, embedded over the website, social media, etc. In web surveys, respondents answer the questionnaire with the help of a web browser and the survey responses are stored in web-based databases.
+Respondents can be sent web surveys via various mediums such as email, embedded over the website, social media, etc. In web surveys, respondents answer the online questionnaire with the help of a web browser and the survey responses are stored in web-based databases.

 Characteristics of Web Surveys

 There are four distinct characteristics of web surveys:

 - Purpose of web survey: As with survey research, the purpose of the study has to be clearly defined or the study will not do well at all and you cannot make sense of the data that has been collected.
 Researchers should decide the objective of conducting a web survey so that the gauged results can be used to enhance products/service, customer service or any other pre-decided objective.

 - Research design: Research design will help market researchers in deciding how to collect information using web surveys and how to measure and analyze, collected data.
 The type of research design can be decided according to the research problem an organization is facing.
 Upon detecting the research problem, a market researcher can decide from among various types of research design: Cross-sectional studies, longitudinal studies, experimental, correlational, etc. In case, an organization intends to conduct an online survey at a particular time, the researchers can rely on cross-sectional research design and in situations where the organization wants to observe a change in pattern from a particular time interval to another, the researchers can rely on longitudinal research design.